dvgica/managerial/README.md

 ## Installation

 Managerial is available on Maven Central for Scala 2.12 and 2.13.
+There are two artifacts:
+- `managerial`, which provides core functionality
+- `managerial-twitter-util`, which provides [compatibility](#compatibility-with-twitter-util-managed) with Twitter Util's `Managed`

 Add the following dependency description to your build.sbt: